Configuring Backup Reports

 - Protected VMs — choose this option to create a report that will analyze VM data protection with Veeam Backup & Replication.

-- At the Name steps of the wizard, specify the report name and description.
+- At the Name step of the wizard, specify the report name and description.

 The report name and description will be displayed in reports generated based on this report configuration.